Thomblin/duty-roster/README.md

 1. Select a configuration file from the dropdown
 2. Generate a schedule
 3. View and edit assignments by clicking on cells
+4. Toggle highlighting of people
+   - Right-click a person in the schedule table to toggle highlighting
+   - Click a person in the Summary tab to toggle highlighting
+   - Up to 4 people can be highlighted at once (grey/yellow/green/blue); click again to deselect
-4. Save the schedule to a CSV file
+5. Save the schedule to a CSV file
-5. View statistics in the Summary tab
+6. View statistics in the Summary tab

 ### CLI Mode